Investing early is one of the best things you can do for your financial future. And you don’t even need much money to do it.

 It’s easy to see your earnings, and some apps can even project your earnings years down the road if you continue to make monthly contributions.

-It’s worth noting that Acorns offers ESG (Environmental, Social, and Governance) portfolios, Acorns lets you add socially-responsible companies to your portfolio.
+It’s worth noting that Acorns offers ESG (Environmental, Social, and Governance) portfolios.
+With these, Acorns lets you add socially-responsible companies to your portfolio.
 You’ll be able to build your portfolio with sustainability in mind.

 Stash also allows you to invest in companies that support causes you’re interested in like green energy, tech, and more.
 What’s better, it only takes a second to choose because Stash does all the research and categorizing for you.

-Con: You could invest too little
+You may invest too little

-Con: Limited account options
+Limited account options

-These apps tend to only offer one type of taxable account to investors, without the option to enroll in a tax-deferred account like a Roth IRA.
+Some spare change investment apps tend to only offer one type of taxable account to investors, without the option to enroll in a tax-deferred account like a Roth IRA.

 ‘Spare change’ investment apps clearly have the potential to be useful for beginner investors or even college students who have a limited income and want to avoid complex processes and services.